 Program Overview: The Ohio University School of Nursing promotes excellence in the profession of nursing through education, scholarship, and service.
 The School provides quality educational experiences, utilizes clinical partnerships, and facilitates regional collaboration that will enhance the health of diverse communities.

-The Master of Science in Nursing (MSN) program consists of both didactic and practice-based or clinical performance courses.
+The Master of Science in Nursing (MSN) Program consists of both didactic and practice-based clinical performance courses.
 The didactic courses present the nursing knowledge, theoretical concepts, models, and research that inform patient care and evidence-based practice.
-The practice-based courses provide opportunities for students to apply knowledge; practice skills, plan, implement and evaluate interventions and programs; and learn the full scope of the role for which they are preparing.
+The practice-based courses provide opportunities for students to apply knowledge; practice skills; plan, implement and evaluate interventions and programs; and learn the full scope of the role for which they are preparing.

-Clinical practicum experiences occur in mental-health care settings under the supervision of qualified preceptors for a minimum of 500 direct care hours.
-Students taking the typical 2 courses per semester course load can complete the programs in 6 semesters.
+Clinical practicum experiences occur in acute-cate settings under supervision of qualified preceptors for a minimum of 650 direct-care hours.
+The expected time for completion of the program is 6 semesters taking the typical two courses per semester.

 - Synthesize knowledge derived from a scientific foundation and evidence-based practice to demonstrate expertise in advanced nursing practice.